-QCB Research Design This course is designed to guide the student through the process of identifying a research problem, developing specific

-Seminar in Molecular Physiology & Biophysics (GS-PY- 466) Student Seminar Credits: 1 Term: 2, 3, 4 Counts for 30 hr. requirement: N Director: Dr. Jason Karch hypotheses and designing well-controlled experiments to test them.
-It will be taught in small groups of ~8 students/class.
+QCB Research Design This course is designed to guide the student through the process of identifying a research problem, developing specific hypotheses and designing well-controlled experiments to test them.
+It will be taught in small groups of ~ 8 students/class.
 A faculty mentor helps formalize and organize the process, but students will develop their ideas through literature searches and discussion.
 The terms and discussion will center around the NIH format for grant applications (Specific Aims, Background and Significance, Experimental Design).
-Term: 4